 THE GOD OF ISRAEL” (Malachi 2:16)

-I am well aware some of the Ethnic Orthodox groups and some churches in the Orthodox and Catholic Tradition allow for remarriage if the marriage ends in divorce due to adultery of one of the parties to the marriage.
+I am well aware some of the Ethnic Orthodox groups (Neo Orthodox) and some churches in the Orthodox and Catholic Tradition allow for remarriage if the marriage ends in divorce due to adultery of one of the parties to the marriage.

 There has been a propensity toward this error in the East almost from the beginning, however we maintain the position of the Apostolic Church on this serious issue.
 To their credit, the Roman Catholic Church holds to the ancient teaching as well.

 Those error who state divorce and remarriage are permitted on grounds of adultery and immorality.
 Even the Orthodox Study Bible clearly states in the comment on 1 Cor 7: 11, that when divorce takes place the only two options for the individuals is to remain single or reconcile.
 Sadly, most supposed Orthodox Jurisdictions disregard this teaching and allow adultery by allowing a second or third marriage.
 Again the Orthodox Study Bible commenting on Malachi 2:16 correctly states God hates divorce.
 Sadly, knowing this truth does not stop the Eastern “Orthodox” Church from allowing adultery and calling it ‘blessed’ of God.